 If you don’t have any insurance at all, and you drive any form of vehicle, you’ll be breaking the law.
 This could lead to prosecution by the police.
 We’ll look at this in more detail later in the guide.

 UK Uninsured Driver Statistics

+Before we look at how to make claims against uninsured drivers, let’s first look at some relevant statistics.
 In January 2020, the Motor Insurance Bureau released a report based on data provided by UK police forces.
 This report revealed that 2 million vehicles without insurance have been seized since 2005 when the ability for police to seize these vehicles was first introduced.
 In 2019 alone, over 137,000 vehicles without insurance were seized by MIB.

 The MIB estimates that every 20 minutes, someone in the UK sustains injuries caused by an uninsured driver, or in a hit-and-run accident where the driver is unable to be traced.
 These figures mean that, on average, one-fifth of road traffic casualties are caused by an uninsured or untraced driver and so can be claimed for through the MIB.

 The reported road casualties in Great Britain report for 2019 revealed that there were a total of 153,158 casualties of all severities in RTAs in Great Britain.
 Although this figure is at it’s lowest since 1979, as we can see from the graph above, we can extrapolate from the data provided by the MIB that a significant number of these injuries from RTAs in 2019 were caused by uninsured or untraced drivers.

 In 2020, these figures were affected by the pandemic and subsequent lockdowns.
 You can see how they compare below.